Can You Take HRT If You’re Still Having Periods? | Clear Hormone Facts

 Understanding Hormone Replacement Therapy (HRT) and Menstruation

 Women in their perimenopausal phase often experience irregular periods alongside menopausal symptoms.
 During this transitional stage, hormone levels fluctuate unpredictably.
 Some women may consider starting HRT before their periods have completely ceased to manage symptoms early on.
 This approach demands a nuanced understanding of how HRT interacts with ongoing menstrual cycles.
+According to the NHS guidance on types of HRT, sequential combined HRT is usually recommended for people who have menopause symptoms but still have periods.

 How Does HRT Affect Menstrual Cycles?